saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/quiz/quiz_questions.md

 > ``python game.py``

-19. Choose the option that contains the correct scientific notation for the floating point number `0.002569` is (single choice)
+19. Choose the option that contains the correct scientific notation for the floating point number `0.002569` (single choice)

     1. 2569e-5
     2. 2.569e-3